csev/dj4e/assn/paw_install.md

     mkvirtualenv django2 --python=/usr/bin/python3.6
     pip install django ## this may take a couple of minutes

+Lets make sure that your django was installed successfully with the following command:

+    python -m django --version
+    # This should show something like 2.0.2.

 Note if you exit and re-start a new shell on PythonAnywhere - you need the following command to get back into your virtual environment in the new bash shell.